Code of Conduct

 Back to top

 The Board encourages parents and other district citizens to visit the district’s schools.
 Since schools are a place of work and learning, however, certain limits must be set for such visits.
-The Principal or their designee is responsible for all persons in the building and on the grounds.
+Persons other than parents, students, or staff who desire to visit a school building will do so only with the permission of an appropriate administrative staff member.
+The Principal or designee is responsible for all persons in the building and on the grounds.
 For these reasons, the following rules apply to visitors to the schools:

 1. Anyone who is not a regular staff member or student of the school will be considered a visitor.

-2. All visitors to the school must report to the office of the Principal upon arrival at the school.
+2. All visitors to the school must enter through the designated single point of entry and report to the office of the Principal upon arrival at the school.
 There they will be required to sign the visitor’s register and will be issued a visitor’s identification badge, which must be worn at all times while in the school or on school grounds.
 The visitor must return the identification badge to the Principal’s office before leaving the building.

-3. Visitors attending school functions that are open to the public, such as parent-teacher organization meetings or public gatherings are not required to register.
+3. Visitors attending school functions that are open to the public after regular school hours, such as parent-teacher organization meetings or public gatherings are not required to register.

-5. All visitors are expected to abide by the rules for public conduct on school property contained in this code of conduct.
+6. All visitors are expected to meet the expectations for abide public conduct on school property contained in this code of conduct.

 Back to top

-The restrictions on public conduct on school property and at school functions contained in this code are not intended to limit freedom of speech or peaceful assembly.
-The district recognizes that free inquiry and free expression are indispensable to the objectives of the district.
-The purpose of this code is to maintain public order and prevent abuse of the rights of others.
+The expectations for public conduct on school property and at school functions are not intended to limit freedom of speech or peaceful assembly, but to support the conducive learning environment.
+The district recognizes that free inquiry and free expression are indispensable to the objectives of the district to maintain order and prevent infringement on the rights of others.

-All persons on school property or attending a school function shall conduct themselves in a respectful and orderly manner.
+All persons on school property or attending a school function must conduct themselves in a safe, respectful and orderly manner.
 In addition, all persons on school property or attending a school function are expected to be properly attired for the purpose they are on school property.

-No person, either alone or with others, shall:
+No person, either alone or with others may:

 2. Intentionally damage or destroy school district property or the personal property of a teacher, administrator, other district employee or any person lawfully on school property, including graffiti or arson.